Carleton University: Public Affairs

 The Faculty of Public and Global Affairs, formerly the Faculty of Public Affairs, houses the university's academic disciplines that deal directly with government, civil society, and the relationship between them, comprising twelve academic units, offering 12 undergraduate programs and 21 graduate programs in criminology, economics, European studies, legal studies, journalism, political science, and public policy.
 In 2024, the Faculty of Public Affairs officially changed its name to the Faculty of Public and Global Affairs.
 The new name captures the global nature of its programs and the work of its researchers, students and alumni.

 Many of Carleton's flagship offerings are housed in the Faculty of Public and Global Affairs.
 This includes the School of Journalism and Communication, which offers the university's Bachelor of Journalism and Master of Journalism programs.
 The Norman Paterson School of International Affairs (NPSIA), which houses Canada's oldest foreign affairs graduate program.
 NPSIA, founded in 1965, is a member of the Association of Professional Schools of International Affairs (APSIA).
 The School of Public Policy and Administration is the oldest such academic division in Canada and one of the most respected, with the university's first graduate degree in the discipline being granted in 1946.
 Carleton's Arthur Kroeger College of Public Affairs offers two unique honours degrees: the Bachelor of Public Affairs and Policy Management (BPAPM) and the multidisciplinary Bachelor of Global and International Studies (BGInS).
 The college is also home to the Clayton H. Riddell Graduate Program in Political Management.

 In September 2006, Carleton was designated a European Union Centre of Excellence by the European Commission in Brussels and was the first university to offer a BA (Honours) in European and Russian Studies and MA in European, Russian and Eurasian Studies.
 Its Department of Law & Legal Studies offers a BA (Honours) in Law and M.A and Ph.D. programs in Legal Studies, and is Canada's oldest legal department to take an epistemic, rather than professional approach to studying the influence of law within civil society.
 The faculty also features the Institute of Political Economy, the Institute of Criminology and Criminal Justice and African Studies, and is home to the School of Social Work and Department of Economics.

-In 2019, Carleton ranked 101–150 in the world for politics and international studies, placing it within the top one percent of global universities in this field.
+In 2019, Carleton ranked 101–150 in the world for politics and international studies, placing it within the top one per cent of global universities in this field.